The right to bear arms discreetly

 and the sky has not fallen, despite desperate fears to the contrary.

-Wyoming enacted Constitutional Carry for residents in 2011.
+Wyoming enacted Constitutional Carry, for state residents, in 2011.

 Make it so: